Updated: june 2025

 Local Focus

 Between 2010 and 2019, the share of cost-burdened households declined in all Bay Area counties.
-These declines ranged from 4 to 11 percentage points, with Napa (-3.9) and Santa Clara (-7.1%) counties on one end and Sonoma (-10.6%) and San Francisco (-10.4%) counties on the other end.
+These declines ranged from 4 to 11 percentage points, with Napa (-3.9%) and Santa Clara (-7.1%) counties seeing small improvements, and Sonoma (-10.6%) and San Francisco (-10.4%) seeing large improvements in affordability.

 Alameda